AdamSobieski/Narratology/Content/CSVAI.md

 ## A CSVAI Schema

-A CSVAI schema could build on CSVW metadata.
+A CSVAI schema would build on CSVW metadata.
 Preliminary ideas for a CSVAI schema include:

 1. descriptive metadata for AI systems.
    1. in addition to using [Dublin Core](https://www.dublincore.org/) metadata, CSVAI could define descriptive metadata intended for AI systems.